mhagstrand/slate/source/includes/_api_load.md

 To verify the payload, you need to sign the payload using your client secret, and confirm that it matches the signature that was sent in the request.

 <aside class="warning">
-<span class="aside-warning-hd">NOTE:</span>
+<span class="aside-warning-hd">Blocking Timing Attacks</span><br><br>
-To limit the vulnerability of your app to <a href="http://codahale.com/a-lesson-in-timing-attacks/" target="_blank">timing attacks</a>, we recommend using a constant time string comparison function rather than the equality operator to check that the signatures match.
+To limit the vulnerability of your app to <a href="http://codahale.com/a-lesson-in-timing-attacks/" target="_blank">timing attacks</a>, we recommend using a constant time-string comparison function, rather than the equality operator, to check that the signatures match.
 </aside>

 ##### <span class="jumptarget"> Examples</span>